Online Creative Writing Degree Overview & Career Information

 Standard admissions require a 2.5 GPA or higher, SAT or ACT scores, and a personal essay.
 Traditionally, the programs require 120 credit hours for completion.

-Online Certificates in Creative Writing
+Accreditation for Online Creative Writing Degrees

 Accreditation is a valuable way for students, future employers, and governing entities to know that quality education is being provided.
 Online programs need to be accredited in order for students to qualify for federal funding such as grants and loans, and graduating from an accredited program is often required to sit for state licensure exams.
 The Council for Higher Education Accreditation (CHEA) is the supreme accreditation board for this country.
 It is a non-governmental, private organization committed to quality assurance and rigorous standards, and students should check with the Department of Education’s website in order to ensure the school they are considering is accredited.